Where the girls are

 Finding accommodations: Ask who minds sharing beds and who doesn't.
 B&Bs may seem like a good choice, but few have rooms with more than one bed, and they don't always have good gathering spaces.
 Small inns often work better, and some offer special women's getaways in their off seasons.

-State parks and non-profit clubs often rent lodges that are perfect for groups and also inexpensive (see Cabins for a crowd ).
+State parks and non-profit groups often rent lodges that are perfect for groups and also inexpensive (see Cabins for a crowd ).

-It's popular with Chicagoans and best known for its city-style attractions-shopping, theater, art, fine dining-but it also offers wonderful bicycling, kayaking, wildflower-hunting, bird-watching, hiking and swimming.
+It's especially popular with Chicagoans and is best known for its city-style attractions — shopping, theater, art, fine dining — but it also offers wonderful bicycling, kayaking, wildflower-hunting, bird-watching, hiking and swimming.

-There are lots of shops, restaurants and renovated historic houses to tour, and many events geared toward women-wine tastings, craft demonstrations, cooking classes, walking tours, art shows.
-For more, see Galena getaway.
+There are lots of shops, restaurants and renovated historic houses to tour, and many events geared toward women — wine tastings, craft demonstrations, cooking classes, walking tours and art shows.

 Not far away in southwest Wisconsin, Mineral Point has plenty of galleries and shops, but it's less commercial and more personable.

-The National Trust named Mineral Point one of its 2007 Dozen Distinctive Destinations, calling it an "architectural treasure trove" and citing the "abundant beauty of its pastoral setting."
+The National Trust named Mineral Point one of its Distinctive Destinations, calling it an "architectural treasure trove" and citing the "abundant beauty of its pastoral setting."

-Shake Rag Alley Center for the Arts offers workshops year-round (see Slinging cement in Mineral Point ), and the Pendarvis historic site showcases the town's Cornish heritage.
+Shake Rag Alley Center for the Arts offers workshops year-round, and the Pendarvis historic site showcases the town's Cornish heritage.

-Duluth has plenty of shopping and several spas, but it's best known for outdoor activities-hiking, bird-watching, boat-watching.
+On Lake Superior, Duluth has plenty of shopping and several spas, but it's best known for outdoor activities — hiking, mountain biking, and skiing.
+It also has a lot of breweries and nightlife of all kinds.

 In northern Wisconsin, Bayfield also has a nice mixture of shopping and outdoorsy activities.
 From the picturesque hillside village on Lake Superior, guests can hike, bike, sail, or take a cruise boat to the Apostle Islands or a ferry to Madeline Island, where Big Bay State Park has lovely beaches.